Evolution-for-Everyone/bioinformatics-for-everyone/README.md

 🦋 If you are a collaborator, find our project roadmap [here](https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone/issues/1).

+🦋 Bioinformatics for Everyone has received funding and support from the following organizations:

+* Digital Alliance of Canada's EDIA Champions Program
+* OLS Open Seeds Mentoring and Training Program

 ## 🍄 What is Bioinformatics? ##
 > [!IMPORTANT]
 > In simple terms, **Bioinformatics is using computers and programing languages to analyse biological data** <br>